sevas/showoff_dvcs-intro/versionning/02_scenario.md

 # Handling concurrent changes ?
 ## Careful line by line review

 ![](files_shadow.png)

 ## Again, you will make mistakes

 !SLIDE

 ## Keypoint:
-# Highlighting and resolving differences in text files is easy to do for a computer
+# Detecting and resolving differences in text files is easy to do for a computer
 ## Let it do the work